 Now most folks prefer to leave their camera on the Auto White Balance setting, simply because they don't want to have to think about such things when making images.
 There are some advantages with this approach.
 For example, if the correct white balance setting is somewhere in between Cloudy and Shade it's quite possible the Auto White Balance will find.

 However, we're not always wanting to neutralize the color of the light.
 Sometimes we're trying to embrace it as it's the primary reason why we're making the photo in question.
 Think of a spectacular sunrise.
 Your camera has no concept of whether you're photographing a baby, a bar mitzvah or a birthday cake.
 How could it possibly know you're photographing a sunrise, unless you set it to one of those insane camera presets (called Scene Selection Mode in some cameras) which, by the way, stop you from overriding the cameras metering and subsequent (often inaccurate) exposure.

 So when would you actually use the Sunny/Daylight/Direct Daylight white balance?
 When you want to record the color that's actually there.
 It's often my starting point for photographing the city at night, an amazing sunrise or sunset (where auto white balance, not knowing it's a sunset, would try to neutralize the color of that beautiful warm light) and, when there's already a nice mix of warm and cool colored light within the same scene, as was the case with the image above.
 That's right, it was made on Daylight white balance, but not because it was daylight.

-Let me know how it goes, and don't forget to change your white balance off Cloudy when working under predominantly incandescent or fluorescent lighting.
+Let me know how it goes, and don't forget to change your white balance off Cloudy when working under predominantly incandescent/tungsten or lighting.
 Otherwise you'll end up with an image displaying an extremely orange color cast.